Home Robot Vacuum Cleaners Roomba 692 Vs. Irobot Roomba I3

 A summary by feature comparison

-Category Features iRobot Roomba 692 iRobot Roomba i3
+Category Features Roomba 692 iRobot Roomba i3

 COMMONLY ASKED FOR FEATURES can clean all floor types